Esparbec

-Georges Pailler (1932 – 6 July 2020), known by the pen name Esparbec, was a French pornographic author.
+Georges Pailler (12 March 1933 – 6 July 2020), known by the pen name Esparbec, was a French pornographic author.

 Biography

-Esparbec had written over 100 novels with Media 1000 as his publisher, and 11 pornographic novels published by La Musardine.
-He used other pseudonyms, such as John Jensen, Victoria Queen, and Georges Péridol.
-He was considered by Jean-Jacques Pauvert and Georges Wolinski to be the greatest French pornographic writer.
+Esparbec wrote over 100 novels with Media 1000 as his publisher, and 11 pornographic novels with La Musardine.
+He used other pen names such as John Jensen, Victoria Queen, and Georges Péridol.
+He was considered by Jean-Jacques Pauvert and Georges Wolinski the greatest French pornographic writer.